Ideas to Action

-Most Heinz College master’s students are required to complete a 10-week, full-time internship during the summer between the first and second years.
+Most Heinz College master’s students are required to complete an internship during the summer between the first and second years.
 Students in MISM: 16-MONTH, BIDA: 16-MONTH, and GLOBAL pathways all complete required internships.

 Internships present you with the chance to apply what you’ve learned in your first year to real-life situations, gain exposure to your future field, build your résumé, and make lasting professional contacts.

 - Adobe Systems